SSOHEB/Uniseba/TECHNICAL_DEEP_DIVE.md

 This package file is empty and owns no runtime behavior.

 ### `ocr_accuracy_test.py`
 This file owns OCR/search benchmark execution and report generation.
-It supports a default single-image run (`test_crop.png`) and multi-image runs via a JSON cases file (`--cases-file`) with per-image query expectations, then emits a markdown report (`ocr_accuracy_report.md`).
+It supports a default single-image run (`test_crop.png`) and multi-image runs via a JSON cases file (`--cases-file`) with per-image query expectations, then emits markdown reports (for example `ocr_accuracy_report.md` and `ocr_accuracy_report.dataset_real.md`).
 It does not own runtime UI logic.
 It talks to `ocr.engine`, `ocr.index`, and `search.fuzzy`.
-Design choice: practical retrieval benchmark (hit@1/5/10) that is easy to extend quickly for hackathon validation.
-Limitation: unless a multi-image cases file is supplied, default output remains a single-scene benchmark.
+Design choice: practical retrieval benchmark (hit@1/5/10) that is easy to extend quickly for hackathon validation across real screenshots.
+Limitation: when cases are auto-generated from OCR-visible tokens, results are retrieval-oriented and not equivalent to full ground-truth CER/word-accuracy validation.

 ### `ocr_easyocr_test.py`
 This file owns direct EasyOCR smoke testing and raw dump generation to `ocr_test_output.txt`.
 It does not own indexing/ranking behavior.
 It talks directly to `easyocr`.
 Design choice: isolate OCR engine behavior from app logic.
 Limitation: hardcoded GPU=True and single input path.